Personal Tax Collections – IRS Installment Agreements

-Just because taxes are owed to the IRS, it does not mean that you will loose your house, have your wages garnished and your bank accounts levied.
-Your tax attorney can negotiate with the IRS to force them to work out some type of payment arrangements.
+Just because taxes are owed to the IRS, it does not mean that you will lose your house, have your wages garnished and your bank accounts levied.
+Your tax attorney can negotiate with the IRS to force them to work out some type of payment arrangement.
 The installment payment is based on the ability to pay – income versus expenses.
 Unfortunately, the IRS has tough guidelines for what expenses they will allow each month.
-Before you contact the IRS, you shouldengage a tax lawyerwho understands what the IRS guidelines allow, to avoid those cases where an installment agreement is not practical.
+Before you contact the IRS, you should engage a tax lawyer who understands what the IRS guidelines allow, to avoid those cases where an installment agreement is not practical.

 What You Need to Do

-First, you must have all you tax returns filed.
+First, you must have all your tax returns filed.
 If returns are missing, the IRS cannot accept an Installment Agreement.
-If you returns are not prepared and filed, and your accountant will not prepare them, my office can prepare these returns.
+If your returns are not prepared and filed, and your accountant will not prepare them, my office can prepare these returns.

 Second, you must be current.
-This means you must pay you most recent tax obligations in full.
+This means you must pay your most recent tax obligations in full.